Please complete the enquiry form below and we'll get back within 24 hours (48 hours on a weekend)

 Kaziranga National Park is a UNESCO World Heritage Site.
 This 470 sq. km. national park has tall elephant grass and lush green flood plains which is home to a rich variety of wildlife.
 Here we may spot birds like Greater Adjutants, Bengal Floricans, Pallas’s Fish Eagles and Black-necked Storks.
 Kaziranga’s larger inhabitants include the Greater Asian One-horned Rhinoceros, Asian Elephant, Asiatic Water Buffalo and the majestic Royal Bengal Tiger.

-We being our day early in the morning in Kaziranga, with an Elephant safari (about 45 min), which will then be followed by a jeep drive that will cover one of Kaziranga’s ranges.
+We being our day early in the morning in Kaziranga, with a jeep drive that will cover one of Kaziranga’s ranges.

 The park is divided into four ranges.
 The Agoratoli range covers the eastern part.
 The Kohora range covers the central region.
 It is easily accessible from the range office at Kohora.
 The Baguri range covers the western part of the park and has the highest density of Rhinoceroses.
 The fourth range, Burhapar, covers the first additional area attached to Kaziranga.